webhintio/hint/packages/hint-no-html-only-headers/README.md

 # Unneeded HTTP headers (`no-html-only-headers`)

-`no-html-only-headers` warns against responding with HTTP headers that are not needed for non-HTML resources.
+`no-html-only-headers` warns against responding with HTTP headers that are not needed for non-HTML (or non-XML) resources.

 ## Why is this important?